Introducing MUM (Multitask Unified Model) – the Revolutionary AI Technology Transforming Google Search

 Simply put, Google MUM will enable a better search experience.
 Especially when there aren’t straight answers to search queries.
 It’ll eventually be like having your own personal research assistant – who’s a world expert in everything and anything!

 If you’re interested in doing your own SEO but don’t know where to start, check out The SEO School – a new online course for business owners who want practical and proven insights into the world of SEO.
 The SEO provides participants with hands-on guidance through all the essentials of SEO.
-Visit https://theseoschool.com to find out more and buy online.
+Find out more or book your course at The SEO School.

 Are you frustrated customers can’t find your website?